Alba3k/football-match-parser/README.md

-# football-match-parser
-football recommendation system based on the value of odds
+# match parsing and recommendation system based on the value of odds